How to Celebrate New Year’s Eve in Times Square

 Whether you’ve lost a year-long bet, just moved to New York to pursue your vlogging career, or are a tourist (Welcome!
 If you look at your Samsung Galaxy on the top of the subway stairs, I’ll smack it out of your hand!), you’re celebrating New Year’s Eve 2020 in Times Square, baby!

-This year, the NYPD is expecting about one million revelers, and you don’t want to get lost in the crowd.
+This year, Times Square is expecting about one million revelers, and you don’t want to get lost in the crowd.
 We’ve got everything you need to know: where to stand, what to wear, and how to make your 12 hours in Times Square as amazing as 12 hours in Times Square can possibly be.

 What should I wear and how should I prepare?